-2.24 Standards notified but not yet effective
+2.25 Amendments not yet effective:

 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On March 31, 2023, MCA amended the Companies (Indian Accounting Standards) Amendment Rules, 2023, as below.
+During the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Group.